 Florida girls who stole father's car to see person they met online have been returned home

-Two Florida girls who stole a car and drive 400 miles to meet somebody they'd met online are back at home.
+Two Florida girls who stole a car and drove 400 miles to meet somebody they'd met online are back at home.

 Jade Gregory, 12, and 14-year-old Khloe Larsen, stole Gregory's father's car to travel across state lines with the intention of meeting someone they'd been speaking to online, Union County Police Department Captain Lyn Williams confirmed to CBS News.